 This is the single biggest difference between eBay POD and Etsy POD.

-eBay search (Cassini) rewards three things: a keyword-loaded 80-character title, completed item specifics, and conversion rate.
-It does not reward beautiful product photography or brand storytelling — those help your conversion, but they don't get you discovered.
+eBay's search algorithm rewards three things: a keyword-dense 80-character title, completed item specifics, and conversion rate.
+Beautiful product photography and brand storytelling help conversion once a buyer lands on your page, but they don't drive discovery.

 Title strategy.
 Use all 80 characters.
 Lead with the product type and main subject ("Vintage Ford Mustang Mug 11oz Coffee Cup Classic Car Gift Dad Birthday").
 Avoid filler words like "beautiful," "amazing," "unique."
-Skip emojis and special characters — Cassini ignores them and they cost you keyword space.
+Skip emojis and special characters — eBay's search ignores them and they waste keyword space.

 Item specifics.
-Every empty item specific is a missed search. eBay shows category-specific fields (color, material, size, brand, theme, occasion).
-Fill every relevant field, even if it feels redundant.
-Buyers filter by these on the left rail; an empty field means you don't appear in the filtered results.
+Every empty item specific is a missed search filter. eBay surfaces category-specific fields (color, material, size, brand, theme, occasion).
+Fill every relevant field.
+Buyers filter by these on the left rail; an empty field means you don't appear in filtered results.

 Description.
-Printify auto-generates descriptions from the product spec — those are fine for the bones, but rewrite the first paragraph.
+Printify auto-generates descriptions from the product spec — fine for the bones, but rewrite the first paragraph.
 Lead with the gift use case or the niche the design serves.
-Mobile is 70%+ of eBay traffic; the first 200 characters are what most buyers actually read.
+The majority of eBay traffic is mobile, so the first 200 characters are what most buyers actually read before scrolling past.

 Photos.
-Printify pushes mockups.
-Add at least one lifestyle shot if you have access to one — eBay's image search and "people also viewed" surface prefers product-in-context over plain mockups.
-White background plus one lifestyle shot is the floor.
+Printify pushes mockups automatically.
+Add at least one lifestyle shot if you have one — a white background mockup plus one product-in-context image is the minimum worth aiming for. eBay's image search and "people also viewed" surface responds better to product-in-use shots than plain studio mockups.

 Real cost: eBay fees, Printify base, and your margin